 Ashwagandha Side Effects

 Pregnant and breastfeeding women are advised not to take ashwagandha as there is evidence of the herb causing premature delivery and miscarriage.
 However, there is no study on the effect of ashwagandha on lactating women.
-Therefore, to be on the safer side, refrain from taking it.
+However, to be on the safer side, refrain from taking it.

 Ashwagandha is known to lower the blood sugar level, decrease blood pressure and alter thyroid hormone levels.
-However, these benefits might also pose a threat as ashwagandha.
-It can reduce the blood sugar level of a person whose blood sugar levels are normal, possibly leading to hypoglycemia in those on medication.
+However, these benefits might also pose a threat as ashwagandha can reduce the blood sugar level of a person whose blood sugar levels are normal, possibly leading to hypoglycemia in those on medication.
 It can also affect blood pressure and thyroid hormone level.

 As ashwagandha causes the immune system to become more active, it could increase the symptoms of auto-immune diseases.
 In some people, ashwagandha can irritate the gastrointestinal tract.
 It is best to stop taking ashwagandha for at least two weeks before and after surgery as it may slow down the central nervous system.
-Consumption of alcohol, drug-related sedation does not go well with ashwagandha.
+Consumption of alcohol, and drug-related sedation does not go well with ashwagandha.

 Ashwagandha offers several health benefits to both men and women.
 However, there is no extensive clinical study available to prove this.
 Ayurvedic medicines have successfully used ashwagandha to treat several illnesses.
 As there is no direct evidence of its benefits or side effects, ashwagandha should be consumed in small to medium doses after consulting with your healthcare provider.

 Q. How long does it take ashwagandha to work?

 A. It depends on the individual and for what reason they are consuming ashwagandha.
 It will also vary based on the current health condition of the person.
 However, it generally requires a few weeks to show action if all goes well.